BabatImReal/fa-dae2-capstone-Tran-Quoc-Dat-Nguyen/README.md

 ## Data Sources

-### Real-Time Data Source: API-NBA (RapidAPI)
+### Real-Time Data Source: OpenAQ API
-[API-NBA](https://rapidapi.com/api-sports/api/api-nba) provides comprehensive real-time and historical NBA basketball data, including games, teams, players, statistics, and standings.
-This API enables advanced analytics such as player performance tracking, game outcome prediction, and team comparison.
-Access is managed via RapidAPI, requiring an API key.
+[OpenAQ](https://docs.openaq.org/) provides open, real-time, and historical air quality data from thousands of locations worldwide.
+The API enables access to measurements of pollutants such as PM2.5, PM10, NO2, O3, and more, supporting environmental analytics, public health research, and data-driven policy making.
+No API key is required for basic usage.

 ### Batch/Static Data Source: Kaggle Basketball Dataset
 This project also utilizes the [Kaggle Basketball Dataset](https://www.kaggle.com/datasets/wyattowalsh/basketball), which contains extensive basketball statistics, player information, and game records.
 The dataset is suitable for historical analysis, player and team profiling, and machine learning applications in sports analytics.